Ryder Ryan

-Ryder Michael Ryan (born May 11, 1995) is an American professional baseball pitcher in the Seattle Mariners organization.
+Ryder Michael Ryan (born May 11, 1995) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Seattle Mariners and Pittsburgh Pirates.

 Amateur career

 Ryan attended North Mecklenburg High School in Huntersville, North Carolina, where he played baseball for his father, Sean.
 As a junior in 2013, he hit .597 with 29 RBIs along with pitching to a 0.28 ERA in 54.2 innings.
 He committed to play college baseball at the University of North Carolina for the North Carolina Tar Heels the summer before his senior year.
 As a senior, he batted .536 with six home runs and 28 RBIs while also pitching to a 7–1 record and a 0.57 ERA.

-Although he was projected to be drafted as high as the third round in the 2014 Major League Baseball draft, he was not drafted until the 40th round by the Cleveland Indians.
+Although Ryan was projected to be drafted as high as the third round in the 2014 Major League Baseball draft, he was not drafted until the 40th round by the Cleveland Indians.
 He did not sign and instead enrolled at North Carolina.
 In his freshman and sophomore years at North Carolina, Ryan appeared in only 33 games as a hitter, and only one game as a pitcher.

+Professional career

+Cleveland Indians

-After his sophomore year, he was drafted once again by the Indians, this time as a pitcher, in the 30th round of the 2016 Major League Baseball draft.
+After Ryan's sophomore year, he was drafted once again by the Indians, this time as a pitcher, in the 30th round of the 2016 Major League Baseball draft.
 He chose to sign with Cleveland rather than return to school.

-Professional career

-Cleveland Indians organization

 After signing, Ryan made his professional debut with the Arizona League Indians where he was 0–1 with a 3.86 ERA in 18 2/3 relief innings pitched.
 He began 2017 with the Lake County Captains, where he was named a Midwest League All-Star after compiling a 0.84 ERA in 21 1/3 innings pitched.

-New York Mets organization
+New York Mets

 On August 9, 2017, Ryan was traded to the New York Mets in exchange for Jay Bruce.
 He finished the year with the Columbia Fireflies.
 In 41 relief appearances between Lake County and Columbia, he was 3–4 with a 4.14 ERA.
 In 2018, he began the season with the St. Lucie Mets, where he was named a Florida State League All-Star after posting a 1–0 record, a 1.77 ERA, and a 0.93 WHIP over 16 relief appearances.
 He was promoted to the Binghamton Rumble Ponies in late May.
 Over 42 relief appearances between St. Lucie and Binghamton, he went 4–3 with a 3.23 ERA and a 1.06 WHIP.
-Ryan returned to Binghamton in 2019, going 3–1 with a 3.05 ERA over 44 1/3 innings, striking out forty.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+Ryan, now ranked the Mets' #23 prospect on MLB Pipeline, returned to Binghamton in 2019, going 3–1 with a 3.05 ERA over 44 1/3 innings, striking out forty.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.